stefvhuynh/redux-patterns/README.md

 In this example, we have a slice of state that stores products.
 The product's `sku` is known to be a unique identifier so it is used as the key.
-You will likely need to transform the data from the API into this format.
+You will likely need to transform the data from the server into this format.
 This work can be done in the reducer when it receives the payload from the server.

 A key-value dictionary allows for instant lookup and should be used by other parts of your app to